 Shared Bus-Bike Lane Pilot

-In the future, Charlotte Department of Transportation and CATS will implement a dedicated bus/bike lane on East 4th Street.
+On December 16, CATS and Charlotte Department of Transportation will implement a dedicated bus/bike lane on East 4th Street.
 The dedicated lane will use the existing bike lane and the rightmost travel lane to create a single combined bus/bike lane between South McDowell and the Charlotte Transportation Center.

 Goals of the shared bus/bike lane pilot are: